habuild/hassio-addons/sbfspot/README.md

 ### Data paths
 In docker the /data/ path arrives at /usr/share/hassio/addons/data/slug#_sbfspot on the host.
 ### Upload logs
-TODO Need to grep? or bashio the upload log file back into HA log.
 The log file here may need to be cleaned up manually.

 ### **Link to SBFspot Documentation**
 Refer to the [Wiki](https://github.com/SBFspot/SBFspot/wiki) for documentation and FAQ.